 These biz dev partnerships will be driven initially by the born-digital startups via APIs.
 However in the second phase we may see some Banks seize the User Experience challenge to create a whole wave of new consumer-facing services that use data and services from the middle layer via APIs.

-Community Banks and Credit Unions may thrive in this new environment because they are used to outsourcing their IT and partnering to deliver services; they see their core competency being their local brand and customer relationships and relationships are the one thing that does not become commoditized.
+Smaller banks may thrive in this new environment because they are used to outsourcing their IT and partnering to deliver services; they see their core competency being their local brand and customer relationships; they know that relationships are the one thing that does not become commoditized.

 A few mega banks will try to own the whole stack.
 However even the biggest banks are starting to exit business lines where they recognize that they cannot get a dominant market share.
 So these mega banks may be vertical in some markets and horizontal in others.

 The bottom of the stack in application terms will be deposit taking.
-This is so ripe for fraud, that you will have to be regulated as a Bank to get FDIC Insurance (or equivalent in other countries) and without that consumers won’t trust you.
+This is so ripe for fraud, that you will have to be regulated as a Bank to get FDIC Insurance (or equivalent in other countries); without that protection consumers won’t trust you.

 The fundamental shift at the consumer level is: